jsenv/core/packages/test/README.md

 npm i playwright --save-dev
 ```

-### 2.1.2 Have a web server
+### 2.1.2 A web server

-A file must be able to start a web server that will be used to execute tests.
+A server is required to run tests in a browser.
-In the example `webServer.moduleUrl` is configured to `dev.mjs`.
+If the web server is not already started, jsenv import `webServer.moduleUrl` to start it.

-So `dev.mjs` must be capable to start a web serverm see 2 examples below.
+The server must serve files from a directory, check 2 examples below.

-Using jsenv dev server:
+jsenv dev server:

 ```js
 import { startDevServer } from "@jsenv/core"